vbr-calc/vbr/Projects/bayesian_fitting_0d_mcmc/readme.md

 settings.anelastic_method = 'eburgers_psp';
 ```

 ### Explorations

 #### Understanding MCMC-MH

+The following are a number of ideas for getting a better handle on how different
+settings affect the inferred result.

 1. what temperature was used to generate the synthetic observations? (check your answer by looking at `bayes_0d_funcs/get_data.m`)
+2. how does increasing the number of iterations affect convergence?
-2. how does the jump magnitude affect convergence?
+3. how does the jump magnitude affect convergence?
-3. how does the initial guess affect convergence?
+4. how does the initial guess affect convergence?
-4. how does the uncertainty of the observations affect convergence? (go edit `bayes_0d_funcs/get_data.m`)
+5. how does the uncertainty of the observations affect convergence? (go edit `bayes_0d_funcs/get_data.m`)
-5. what is the difference in the resulting temperature with different averaging methods:
+6. what is the difference in the resulting temperature with different averaging methods:
    * taking a single value from the final model
    * taking an average of values after burn-in
    * averaging single values from multiple runs
    * averaging values after burn-in across multiple runs

 #### Extending

-1. How you would include frequency-dependence?
+Here are some coding exercises that would be interesting!

+1. Add frequency-dependence
-2. How would add more parameters (like melt fraction or grain size)?
+2. Add more parameters (like melt fraction or grain size)
+3. Re-write the code as a function and then write a script to run and store results from multiple chains.
+For more of a challenge, parallelize it.